eatcodeplay/obsidian-simple-banner/README.md

 * **Experimental feature:** Support for video files.
 * **Other Changes:**
-  * Support for relative paths (many thanks @AMC-Albert for the [Pull request](https://github.com/eatcodeplay/obsidian-simple-banner/pull/6))
+  * Support for relative paths (many thanks Albert O'Shea for the [Pull request](https://github.com/eatcodeplay/obsidian-simple-banner/pull/6))
   * Small text changes to the settings as requested by the Obsidian Team

 ## Key features